 If you have an SUV that’s powered by a 6.0-liter W12 engine and 600 horsepower, you better believe it’s worth a $229,000 price.
 That’s what we found in the Bentley Bentayga, and we simply can’t say enough good about it.

-This SUV offers a top speed of 187 mph and was also one of the most expensive SUVs in the world (until we reach #10 of course).
+This SUV offers a top speed of 187 mph and was also one of the most highly priced SUVs in the world (until we reach #10 of course).
 The Bentayga offers up the same broad appearance and power that their sedan and coupe models contain.

 You could save a little money by opting for the turbocharged V8 engine instead.
 This motor only produces 542 horsepower, so we can’t fully understand why someone would downgrade.
 With that said, all models come complete with four-wheel-drive and lots of customization options.